roaked/roaked.github.io/content/docs/code/snake-game/_index.md

         return collides_with_boundary or collides_with_snake
 ```

 Lastly, the `play_step` function manages a single step within the game loop.
 It increments the frame count to track game progress and handles events like quitting the game.
 It updates the snake's movement based on the received action, adding a new head position to the snake's body.
-In the case of a user-controlled snake AI game, it must take as input, the respective key that is being pressed at the time and adjust the action based on that specific task.
+In the case of a user-controlled snake game, it must take as input, the respective key that is being pressed at the time and adjust the action based on that specific task.
 Otherwise, `play_step` will take the action as an input value (in case of AI controlled).

 ```python
 def play_step(self):